kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/loops/for-loops.md

 for i in [5,4,3,2,1]:
 ```

 In this code, the loop creates a new variable `i`.
-Its value will change in each iteration of the loop, to take on the value of each item in the list.
+The value of `i` will change in each iteration of the loop, to take on the value of each item in the list.
 In this example, `i` will take on successive values of 5, 4, 3, 2, and 1.

 As you can see, `for` loops offer a more direct syntax than `while` loops, because you can explicitly declare the values of the iteration variable.